katsenkatorz/Chess.com-Coordinates-Extension/README.md

 1. Refresh the page
 2. Open the browser console (F12) and check for error messages
 3. Reset the extension by typing `window.reinitChessCoordinates()` in the console

+## Contributing

+Contributions are welcome!
+This project is open source and we encourage developers to help improve the Chess.com Coordinates Extension.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information on how to contribute to this project, including:

+- Reporting bugs
+- Suggesting enhancements
+- Submitting pull requests
+- Development setup
+- Code style guidelines
+- Feature ideas

+We look forward to your contributions!

 ## License